LorenzoCorbella74/guitar-studies/README.md

 - 🎶 toggle between the scale and its relative arpeggio
 -  📐 open the settings panel (labels with notes'names or degrees and notes' size and opacity for better graphic overlapping)
 -  🔬 toggle a footer where the relevant chords of the choosen scale and the relative extended and reduced scales are shown
+-  👓 toggle "ZEN mode", with a distraction free fretboard in fullscreen (available only on desktop)
 -  🔪 erase the entire fretboard
 ![tastiera](./docs/app7.PNG)